junxit/us-congress-bills-111/metadata.md

 - 2010-07-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5743-5745)
 - 2010-07-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5743-5745)
 - 2010-07-20 — The title of the measure was amended.
 Agreed to without objection.
+- 2010-07-21 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 472.